zoeylove/Multi-cam-Multi-map-VILO/README.md

 - **Causal Evaluation Metrics**
   VILO introduces tailored, causal evaluation metrics that assess localization accuracy in real time, eliminating the need for post-processing and enabling immediate feedback for live navigation and control.

-### Comprehensive Dataset

-We offer a robust, nine-month dataset from Zhejiang University’s Zijingang Campus, spanning over 55 km and diverse real-world conditions.
-The dataset includes synchronized surround-view cameras, IMU, LiDAR, GPS, and INS data, making it an ideal resource for long-term testing of localization accuracy and robustness.

 ---

 ## Table of Contents